Is Your Team Okay? The 15-Minute Weekly Check That Prevents $80K Crises and Saves Key People

 What to check: Are sick days or absences increasing significantly?

-Normal baseline: Their typical absence pattern
+Normal baseline: Their typical absence pattern.

-Warning threshold: 2-3x normal absence rate over 4 weeks
+Warning threshold: 2–3x normal absence rate over 4 weeks.

 Example:

-Normal: Takes 1-2 sick days every 6 months
+Normal: Takes 1–2 sick days every 6 months.

-Warning: 3 sick days in 4 weeks, plus late arrivals or early departures
+Warning: 3 sick days in 4 weeks, plus late arrivals or early departures.

-Action: Show genuine concern: “I’ve noticed you’ve been out more lately.
+“I’ve noticed you’ve been out more lately.
 Is everything okay?
 How can I support you?”

-Team Dynamic Signals (Check Group Patterns)
+Team Dynamic Health Signals to Monitor Group Patterns Weekly

 Signal 6: Meeting Participation Imbalance